Pullusb/GP_clipboard/README.md

   - keep_empty = True (on cut) -> When all strokes are cutted the (key)frame is leaved empty (False : frame is deleted if no strokes left)
   - use_current_frame = True (on paste) -> when pasting use current (key)frame if exists (False: Create a new one at current time if needed)

-- Maybe add a checkbox in preferences to setup shortcuts (this is ready, but difficult to choose a relevant keymap without conflict...)
+- Maybe add a checkbox in preferences to setup shortcuts in GP only (`ctrl+ shift + C/V`)

 ---

 ### Changelog:

+1.1.0 - 2020-08-24:

+- Big bugfix, Paste in place now working for normal and parented layers

 1.0.0 - 2020-08-18: